Jacqueline Fernandez: Personal life and other work

+Legal disputes

 Since December 2021, Fernandez has been a subject of an investigation into a money laundering case involving ₹2 billion.
 The investigation is being carried out by the Enforcement Directorate (ED) who questioned Fernandez for 10 hours in relation to the case on 9 December 2021.
 On 22 December, ED rejected Fernandez's request to downgrade the look out circular (LOC) which was issued against her in the case which blocks her to travel outside India.
 Fernandez was removed from the film The Ghost starring Nagarjuna.
 It is speculated that the eviction from the film happened due to the money laundering case.
 On 17 August 2022, the Enforcement Directorate named Fernandez as an accused in the same money-laundering case involving Sukesh Chandrashekhar.
 In response, she said that FDs were made before having any links with the conman and all her income was legal and tax was also paid on it.
 On 26 September 2022, at the request of Fernandez's lawyer, the court granted interim bail to Jacqueline on a bail bond of ₹50,000.